Tensor Network Methods for Extracting CFT Data from Fixed-Point Tensors and Defect Coarse Graining: Background

 \subsection{Gauge Fixing and Minimal Canonical Form}

-The ``virtual'' Hillbert space $\mathcal{H}_v$ on each leg is unphysical, suffering from a $GL(\chi)^{\otimes m}$ gauge-redundancy~\cite{acuaviva2022MCF}, as shown in \eqref{eq:gauge_transform}.
+The ``virtual'' Hillbert space $\mathcal{H}_v$ on each leg is unphysical, suffering from a $GL(\chi)^{\otimes m}$ gauge redundancy~\cite{acuaviva2022MCF}, as shown in \eqref{eq:gauge_transform}.
 We recall that $\chi$ is the bond dimension and $m$ is the `spacetime' dimension of the lattice.
-It is essential to fix the gauge in order to compare the tensors from different RG steps componentwise.
+It is essential to fix the gauge to compare the tensors of different RG steps component-wise; a gauge transformation on the four legs is illustrated in the equation below.

-Ref.~\cite{lyu2021lTRG} introduced a rudimentary gauge-fixing procedure which is based on the eigenvalue decomposition during the standard HOTRG procedure \eqref{eq:HOTRG_equation1}.
-Their method successfully yields a V-shape curve. \footnote{ The Figure.9 in \cite{lyu2021lTRG} does not show a clear V-shape curve, indicating that the gauge is not being completely fixed when comparing tensors at successive RG steps.
-However, the github code they provides yields a clear V-shape curve, as shown in \figref{fig:CompareGilt}.}
+Ref.~\cite{lyu2021lTRG} introduced a rudimentary gauge-fixing procedure, which is based on the eigenvalue decomposition during the standard HOTRG procedure \eqref{eq:HOTRG_equation1}.
+Their method successfully yields a V-shaped curve~\footnote{ The Figure~9 in \cite{lyu2021lTRG} does not show a clear V-shaped curve, indicating that the gauge is not completely fixed when comparing tensors at successive RG steps.
+However, the GitHub code they provide yields a clear V-shaped curve, as shown in \figref{fig:CompareGilt}.}.

 Recently, it has been proposed in Ref.~\cite{acuaviva2022MCF} that the tensor $T$ can be iteratively gauge-transformed to a ``minimal canonical form'' (MCF)~\cite{acuaviva2022MCF}, which is unique among gauge-equivalent tensors up to a $U(\chi)^{\otimes m}$ gauge ambiguity,